burnash/gspread/docs/api.rst

 Models
 ------

-The models represent common spreadsheet objects: :class:`a spreadsheet <Spreadsheet>`, :class:`a worksheet <Worksheet>` and :class:`a cell <Cell>`.
+The models represent common spreadsheet entities: :class:`a spreadsheet <gspread.models.Spreadsheet>`, :class:`a worksheet <gspread.models.Worksheet>` and :class:`a cell <gspread.models.Cell>`.

 .. note::

-   The classes described below should not be instantiated by end-user.
+   The classes described below should not be instantiated by the end-user.
 Their instances result from calling other objects' methods.

 .. autoclass:: gspread.models.Spreadsheet